larabr/ChaoTimer/README.md

 ChaoTimer
 =========

-This is the source code of a custom version of ChaoTimer 3.0, which lets you hide the timer during a solve.
+This is the source code of a custom version of ChaoTimer 3.0, which lets you hide the timer during a solve.<br>
 Social share features have been removed because the library used caused compatibility problems with x64 processors.

 # License GPLv3